 Overview

-Jarrell’s work is in many collections including the Museum of Modern Art in New York, Whitney Museum of American Art, Brooklyn Museum of Art, Cleveland Museum of Art, High Museum of Art, Museum of Contemporary Art of Georgia, National Museum of African American History and Culture, and The Studio Museum in Harlem, among many others.
-He was included in Soul of a Nation: Art in the Age of Black Power organized by Tate Modern, which traveled to Crystal Bridges, the Brooklyn Museum, the Broad, the DeYoung, and the Museum of Fine Art Houston.
-Jarrell’s painting of Angela Davis was used as the key promotional visual for the exhibition worldwide.
-Other notable exhibitions include the AfricaCOBRA: Nation Time an official collateral event of the 58th Venice Biennale, AfriCOBRA: Messages to the People at the Museum of Contemporary Art North Miami, The Time Is Now!
-Art Worlds of Chicago’s South Side 1960-1980 at the Smart Museum of Art, Heritage: Wadsworth and Jae Jarrell at The Cleveland Museum of Art, and The Freedom Principle: Experiments in Art and Music, 1965 to Now at MCA Chicago, ICA Philadelphia, and The Studio Museum in Harlem.
+Jarrell’s work is in many collections including the Museum of Modern Art in New York, Whitney Museum of American Art, Brooklyn Museum of Art, Cleveland Museum of Art, High Museum of Art, Museum of Contemporary Art of Georgia, National Museum of African American History and Culture, and The Studio Museum in Harlem.
+He was included in Soul of a Nation: Art in the Age of Black Power organized by Tate Modern which traveled to Crystal Bridges Museum of American Art, Brooklyn Museum of Art, The Broad, DeYoung Museum, and the Museum of Fine Arts Houston.
+Other recent exhibitions include the AfricaCOBRA: Nation Time an official collateral event of the 58th Venice Biennale, AfriCOBRA: Messages to the People at the Museum of Contemporary Art North Miami, The Time Is Now!
+Art Worlds of Chicago’s South Side 1960-1980 at the Smart Museum of Art, Heritage: Wadsworth and Jae Jarrell at The Cleveland Museum of Artand The Freedom Principle: Experiments in Art and Music, 1965 to Now at MCA Chicago, ICA Philadelphia, and The Studio Museum in Harlem.
 In 2020, Wadsworth debuted his book AFRICOBRA: Experimental Art Towards a School of Thought and was interviewed with Jae Jarrell by Hans Ulrich Obrist as part of Obrist’s Interview Project.
-A dedicated educator, Jarrell attended the Art Institute of Chicago and earned his MFA from Howard University, where he later taught painting, in addition to his tenure at the University of Georgia.
-In 2024, Jarrell's work is showcased in a group exhibition Edges of Ailey, at The Whitney Museum of American Art and The Culture from Which I Sprang at Jenkins Johnson Gallery.
-Looking ahead, Jarrell is slated for a major exhibition at the Albany Museum of Art in Georgia in 2026.
+He attended the Art Institute of Chicago and received his MFA from Howard University.
+Jarrell taught painting at Howard University and University of Georgia.
+Wadsworth has been shown at FOG Design + Fair, Expo Chicago Art Fair, and at Art Basel Miami Beach with Jenkins Johnson Gallery.

 Works